tinymce/tinymce/readme.md

 Runs all qunit tests on PhantomJS.

 `grunt lint`
-Runs all source files though various JS linters.
+Runs all source files through various JS linters.

 `grunt sc-test`
 Runs all qunit tests on Saucelabs.